Everest Base Camp Trek in Comfort

 Highlights

-• Experience the warmth and hospitality of Sherpa culture
+• Experience the warmth of Sherpa hospitality, visiting traditional villages and monasteries along the trail

-• Visit the spiritual heart of the Khumbu Valley at Thyangboche Monastery
+• Visit the famous Tengboche Monastery, the spiritual heart of the Khumbu Valley

 Itinerary